 Crown (Sahasrara) - 7th chakra

 The crown chakra supports the skin, muscular and central nervous systems.
-It is our connection to the divine, the seat of the soul, all that is and our gateway to "life-force" which nourishes our mind, body and spirit.
+It is our connection to the divine, the seat of Shiva, the soul, all that is and our gateway to "life-force" which nourishes our mind, body and spirit.
 This chakra is located at the top of the head and resonates with the colours violet, white and clear quartz.
-In the seven chakra system the Sun is often said to rule this chakra rather than as a co-ruler of the Brow and that would give it a predominantly masculine nature, but the general consensus is that the Crown is genderless being the centre of divinity and unity/oneness - consciousness is assigned as "extra" element here.
+The Crown is the centre of divinity and unity/oneness.
+Consciousness is associated with this chakra.